 There are more major cannabis stepping stones we do not mention, to be written about in the future, so stay tuned.

-With the discovery of the hemp cannabis plant, dating back millenia, it’s no surprise that researchers and scientists from all over the world have their eyes laser focused on the therapeutic benefit of cannabis, especially CBD.
-Interestingly enough, the potential therapeutic effects of CBD are still much unknown and in the foundational stages, thus, the work continues.
+With the discovery of the hemp cannabis plant, dating back millenia, it’s no surprise that researchers and scientists from all over the world have their eyes laser focused on the effects of cannabis, especially CBD.
+Interestingly enough, the potential effects of CBD are still becoming less unknown and in the foundational stages, thus, the work continues.

 CBD does not get you high, if it is hemp-derived cannabidiol, with less than 0.3% THC.